Easy bruising: Why does it happen?

-Yet another unsightly bruise.
+Yet another tender bruise.
 You don't recall bumping into anything, but lately you seem to be bruising frequently.
 Is this cause for concern?

 Easy bruising is common with age.
-Although most bruises are harmless and go away without treatment, easy bruising can sometimes be a sign of a more serious problem.
+Most bruises are harmless and go away without treatment.
+However, easy bruising can sometimes be a sign of a more serious problem.

 Why is easy bruising so common in older adults?

 Most bruises form when small blood vessels (capillaries) near the skin's surface are broken by the impact of a blow or injury — often on the arms or legs.
-When this happens, blood leaks out of the vessels and initially appears as a black-and-blue mark.
-Eventually your body reabsorbs the blood, and the mark disappears.
+When this happens, blood leaks out of the vessels and initially appears as a dark mark.
+Eventually the body reabsorbs the blood, and the mark disappears.

 Generally, harder blows cause larger bruises.
-However, if you bruise easily, a minor bump — one you might not even notice — can result in a substantial bruise.
+However, if you bruise easily, even a minor bump can result in a substantial bruise.

 Some people — especially women — are more prone to bruising than others.
-As you get older, your skin also becomes thinner and loses some of the protective fatty layer that helps cushion your blood vessels from injury.
+As people get older, the skin becomes thinner and loses some of the protective fatty layer that helps cushion blood vessels from injury.

 Can medications and supplements contribute to easy bruising?

-Topical and systemic corticosteroids — which can be used to treat various conditions, including allergies, asthma and eczema — cause your skin to thin, making it easier to bruise.
-Certain dietary supplements, such as ginkgo, also can increase your bruising risk due to a blood-thinning effect.
+Topical and systemic corticosteroids can be used to treat various conditions, including allergies, asthma and eczema.
+Corticosteroids thin the skin, making it easier to bruise.
+Certain dietary supplements, such as ginkgo biloba, also can increase bruising risk due to a blood-thinning effect.

 If you experience increased bruising, don't stop taking your medications.
-Talk to your doctor about your concerns.
-Also, make sure your doctor is aware of any supplements you're taking — especially if you're taking them while on a blood-thinning drug.
-Your doctor might recommend avoiding certain over-the-counter medications or supplements.
+Talk to your health care provider about your concerns.
+Also, tell your provider about any supplements you're taking — especially if you're taking them while on a blood-thinning drug.
+Your provider might tell you to avoid certain nonprescription medications or supplements.

-When does easy bruising indicate a more serious problem?
+When is easy bruising a sign of a more serious problem?

 Easy bruising sometimes indicates a serious underlying condition, such as a blood-clotting problem or a blood disease.
-See your doctor if you:
+See your health care provider if you:

-- Have easy bruising and a history of significant bleeding, such as during a surgical procedure
+- Have easy bruising and a history of excessive or prolonged bleeding, such as after a minor cut or during a surgical procedure

 - Suddenly begin bruising, especially if you recently started a new medication